Signaturgruppen-A-S/signaturgruppen-age-verification-demo/README.md

 The example demo has demonstrated a full age verification flow and can be used as a template for the integration into your own service.

 Please fully read and understand the [technical documentation](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/ageverification/age_verification.html), which adresses the things you should consider before you can wrap up your integration.

+> Note, this is demo code and it should be adapted to your setup accordingly.
+We have tried best effort to demonstrate how it can be setup, but you will have to test and verify the implementation in your specific webpage to verify that everything works as intended for your target users and user-agents.

 ## Documentation
 https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/ageverification/age_verification.html